-ENV IRONMENTAL ASPECT RATING FINDINGS & F RECOMMENDATIONS RAT NG: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT Sedimentation ponds must be maintained and cleaned regularly (and reinstated after use).
+ENV ENVIRONMENTAL ASPECT FINDINGS & RECOMMENDATIONS RAT NG: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT Sedimentation ponds must be maintained and cleaned regularly (and reinstated after use).
 13. CONSTRUCTION VEHICLE MAINTENANCE Construction vehicles must be in good working order and well maintained to prevent oil and fuel leakages and to reduce noise levels.
 14. HEAVY EARTHMOVING EQUIPMENT Construction vehicles and equipment may only operate within the demarcated site boundaries (and approved access roads), especially heavy earthmoving vehicles.
 15. DUST CONTROL Adequate control measures must be in place to prevent dust nuisance or pollution (entrance-, haul roads and exposed surfaces).
 Areas of concern must be watered regularly during construction AND periods of strong winds, BUT must take water saving into account.
 16. EROSION CONTROL Erosion resulting from works must be controlled.
 Temporary and permanent drainage areas must be maintained.
 Erosion damage and damage in drainage courses must be reinstated.
 17. NOISE CONTROL Effective noise control measures must be in place and acceptable working hours must be kept (deviations must be approval by the ECO).
 18. ARCHAEOLOGICAL & HERITAGE FINDS Should any archaeological or heritage remains be exposed during excavations or any activity on site, these must immediately reported to The site agent/engineer, the ECO HWC or SAHRA.
 19. METHOD STATEMENTS Method statements must be submitted and approved before commencement of the works.
 Possibly Required: Demarcation & No-Go Areas (Map) Clearing of vegetation & topsoil conservation Stockpiling & temporary storage Construction camp & site offices Labourer's facilities 6.
 Mandatory site equipment

-ENV ENVIRONMENTAL ASPECT RATING TING FINDINGS & RECOMMENDATIONS RATI NG: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT 11.
+ENV ENVIRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATIONS RAT RATING: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT 11.
 12. 13.
 14. Fuel storage Entrance & haul roads Waste management Cement/Concrete mixing Dust control Erosion control Noise control Rehabilitation itional Method Statements 20.
 Envi pers or be bags ronmental conduct of connel must be acceptable (e. urying of refuse; no littering a s or other construction waste and). nd no cement 21.
 The envi end IRONMENTAL CHECKLIST contractor must ensure that ronmental checklist is compof each week and it must busite offices. oleted at the 22.
-On comparison of the satisfication of the satisfica completion of the project or protected by the construction a reinstated and/or rehabilition of the ECO with empowing: The offices must be removed a habilitated or reinstated to the ECO.
+On comparison of the satisfication of the satisfica completion of the project or placted by the construction a reinstated and/or rehabilition of the ECO with employing: The offices must be removed a habilitated or reinstated to the ECO.
 The construction site areas rehabilitated or reinstated to the ECO.
 The construction site areas habilitated or reinstated to the ECO.
 The temporary fencing and demains are moved and the areas reinstated to the ECO.
 The removed and the areas reinstated or reinstated to the ECO.
 The removed and the areas reinstated to the ECO.
 The remaining construction materials are and the areas reinstated to the ECO.
 The remaining construction materials are and the areas rehabilitated or reinstated to the the ECO.
-The additional disturbed are shabilitated or reinstated to the the ECO. ated to the obasis on the and the areas e satisfaction removed and stated to the samust be e satisfaction must stated to the must be e satisfaction erial must be abilitated or the ECO.
-23. T FINES & PENALTIES
+The additional disturbed are shabilitated or reinstated to the the ECO. ated to the chasis on the and the areas resatisfaction removed and stated to the se satisfaction must be resatisfaction must stated to the must be resatisfaction removed and stated to the must be resatisfaction removed and stated to the must be resatisfaction removed and stated to the resatisfaction removed and stated to the resatisfaction removed and stated to the resatisfaction removed and stated removed remo 23.
+T FINES & PENALTIES